Creating Backup Copy Jobs

 The backup copy process is job-driven.
 When you create a backup copy job, you define what backup file you want to copy, the target repository for storing the copy, retention policy and other settings for the copying process.
 The backup copy job supports the GFS retention scheme, allowing you to design a long-term archiving plan.

 - In the periodic copy mode, the backup copy job runs continuously, in cycles.
-By default, a new backup copy cycle begins every day; however, you can specify any time interval needed.
+A new backup copy cycle begins every day; however, you can specify any time interval needed.
 At the beginning of every backup copy interval, Veeam Backup & Replication checks the source backup repository: if a new restore point has been added to the primary backup chain, Veeam Backup & Replication automatically copies it to the target backup repository.
 After that, the backup copy job is put on hold until a new backup copy interval begins, and a new point appears on the source backup repository.

 To create a backup copy job:

 - On the Home tab, click Backup Copy and select one of the following options depending on the type and OS of machines whose backup data you want to copy:

 - Virtual machine > VMware vCloud director backup